asqwerty666/asqwerty666/README.md

   - *20220115*

 Working on a slurm related project.
-I'm doing a helper to launch sbatch task inside python scripts.
-Actually the helper writing was fun nut the docs are doble large and half fun. :persevere:
+I'm doing a helper to launch sbatch jobs inside python scripts.
+Actually the helper writing was fun but the docs are doble large and half fun. :persevere:
+Whisky helps at nighty work, anyways

 ---
   - *20220104*